 Scoring Scale

 In 2016, we saw the most significant changes to the SAT in history.
 One of the biggest changes was that the test moved from a 2400 scale to 1600.
 But rest easy because the SAT is not changing the scoring scale again.
-The digital test will continue to have a scale of 1600.
+The digital test will continue to be scored on a 1600-point scale.

 Testing Locations